te-online/wordpress-plugin--themeable-calendar/README.md

 Screenshots are to follow.

 ## 💇 Changelog

+### 0.3.9 Beta (5 Dec 2018)
+- ICAL – Fix recurring events apparently can also have *no* `RRULE`, but a `RECURRENCE_ID` instead.
+Account for that while checking uid of event.
+- LIST VIEW – Enhancements to list view.
+  - Fix pagination not working
+  - Add sorting by column and default order
+  - Fix ical field caption in calendar settings

+### 0.3.8 Beta (21 Jul 2018)
+- ICAL – Fix allday events could not be updated to be timed events.
+- Update composer ical parser library.
+- ICAL – Fix event specific timezone was used for UTC time.
+Fix repeating events all had the same uid.

+### 0.3.7 Beta (8 Jun 2018)
+- Fix allday events with set start and begin will be displayed incorrectly.

+### 0.3.6 Beta (5 Jun 2018)
+- Fix allday events have the next day as end day, because they are saved as 24 hours long.

+### 0.3.5 Beta (27 Apr 2018)
+- Always set external events to have end, because otherwise it won't be saved for multi-day allday events.

+### 0.3.4 Beta (27 Apr 2018)
+- Fix problem with calendar range format when fetching events.

+### 0.3.3 Beta
+*(skipped)*

+### 0.3.2 Beta (27 Apr 2018)
+- Switch WP Cron to hourly jobs fetching external events (instead of twicedaily).

+### 0.3.1 Beta (25 Apr 2018)
+- Fix external calendar not editable.
+- Also add p tag around empty state message.
+- Make default template structure a bit more concise and add translations

 ### 0.3
 - *Breaking change*: Fixed: Times were not saved in UTC before, now they are.
 All your old dates will unfortunately inevitable off, if your're not using UTC anyways.